 However, gone are the days when businesses used to post anything on Facebook and get huge amounts of reach, engagement, and sales.
 In a world where Internet users are constantly bombarded with content, people have become less receptive to brands’ messages.
 Marketing teams already know that not all content needs to be shared everywhere.

 That post suitable for Twitter may not be a good fit for other social media platforms, while that LinkedIn image that performed so well might not get any reactions on Facebook.
-After all, we don’t dress the same at a party and at work.
-We don’t make the same kind of jokes with our friends and with our grandparents, right?
+After all, people don’t dress the same at a party and at work.
+They don’t make the same kind of jokes with our friends and with our grandparents, right?
 It’s the same with social media.
 Different environments and audiences require customized content.

-But is this something that the client truly understands?
+Is this something that the client truly understands?
 How do you showcase your work in such a way that points out the advantages of personalized social media content?
-We won’t go into the topic of how to create a social media portfolio, but keep in mind that having a great portfolio is just the first step towards making your clients understand your vision and skills.
+This is not a guide on how to create a social media portfolio, but keep in mind that having a great portfolio is just the first step towards making your clients understand your vision and skills.
 Properly showcasing your work can help you make a good first impression on potential clients and build a stronger relationship with existing ones.
-With this in mind, we decided to tackle the topic of presenting your social media work to clients.
+With this in mind, let’s tackle the topic of presenting your social media work to clients.
 The smart way: with the right social media marketing presentation.
 Ready, get set, read!

 Go behind the scenes and come out with a list of goals